czhang-fm/3SF-application/Readme.md

 Xilong Zhuo is a PhD candidate in University of Canterbury.
 His current research topic is formal verification of security protocols.

 Ming Li is a PhD candidate in Jinan University.
-His current research focus is theoretical foundation of Artificial Intelligence.
+His current research focus is in theoretical foundation of Artificial Intelligence.
 He is currently a visiting student at the University of Canterbury.

 *Any links for us to review?
 E.g. research papers, blog posts, etc.*

 ## Methodology

-How do you plan to achieve your research objectives?
+*How do you plan to achieve your research objectives?*

 ## Timeline